What is a Letter of Authority (LOA)?

 How to give us your LOA

-Once we have a copy of your recent bill, we can draft a letter of authority for your signature.
+Once we have a copy of your recent utility bill, we can draft a letter of authority for your signature.
 You’ll then receive this via an email from Docusign.
 Follow the link and sign electronically as soon as possible as we can’t do any more until this is complete.
 The instructions are simple and you can even sign on your smartphone.

 What our LOA allows us to do